-Whichever breed you get, make sure you keep training fun, frequent and motivating.
-You should set your dog up for success by taking things slowly, minimizing the distractions, keeping the sessions short, being armed with lots of rewards and ending on a positive note.
+Even for breeds that excel at obedience, training still must be fun and frequent.
+Set your dog up for success by taking things slowly, minimizing the distractions, keeping the training sessions short, and using lots of praise and rewards.

 01 of 10